neondatabase/website/content/docs/introduction/usage-metrics.md

 ### How Neon compute features affect usage

 Compute-hour usage in Neon is affected by [autosuspend](/docs/guides/auto-suspend-guide), [autoscaling](/docs/guides/autoscaling-guide), and your minimum and maximum [compute size](/docs/manage/endpoints#compute-size-and-autoscaling-configuration) configuration.
-With these features enabled, you can get a sense of how your compute usage might accrue in the following graph.
+With these features enabled, you can get a sense of how your compute hour usage might accrue in the following graph.

 ![Compute metrics graph](/docs/introduction/compute-usage-graph.jpg)